daniele-salvagni/escape-from-the-aliens/README.md

 Client-Server communication uses a **request-response** communication pattern, while game updates are sent by a broker following the **publisher-subscriber** pattern.

 When a game needs to send an update to its clients, it sends a publish request to the broker with a specific topic for that game.
-Those publish requests will be put in a **queue** which will then be dispatched to the clients that subsribed to that topic when possible.
+Those publish requests will be put in a **queue** which will then be dispatched to the clients that subscribed to that topic when possible.

 Every message (public or private) sent from the server to the client also contains a visit method from the **Visitor Pattern** so that the clients can display the displayed information without having to check for the concrete type of the message.
 This is useful also to implement different visitors for different types of interface (e.g. **CLI** or **GUI**).